Gbox4/tstock/README.md

 # Getting started

-### MarketStack API setup
+### AlphaVantage API setup

-After installing `tstock`, you will need a MarketStack API key to pull the market data.
+After installing `tstock`, you will need a AlphaVantage API key to pull the market data.

-- Make a free MarketStack API account at https://marketstack.com/signup/free
+- Make a free AlphaVantage API account at https://www.alphavantage.co/support/#api-key
-- Login and find your API Access Key on the Dashboard page
+- After creating the account, you will see your free API key
-- Run `export MARKETSTACK_API_KEY=<your access key>`.
-You can make this permanent by adding that command to your `.bashrc`.
+- Run `export ALPHAVANTAGE_API_KEY=<your access key>`.
+You can make this permanent by adding this line to your .bashrc

 ### Usage

-Run `./tstock TICKER` to get the 3 month chart of `$TICKER`.
-Use `-d DAYS` to specify the number of days back you want to pull.
+Run `tstock TICKER` to get the 70 day chart of `$TICKER`.
+Use `-b COUNT` to specify the number of days back you want to pull. `-t INTERVAL` will specify the time interval of each candlestick.
 Use `-y LINES` to specify the length of the chart's y axis.

-You can get indexes by appending `.INDX`. for example, `./tstock DJI.INDX` to get the Dow Jones Industrial Average.
-Find more information on how to specify special tickers on MarketWatch's API Docs: https://marketstack.com/documentation
+You can get international markets by specifying a code after `.`.
+For example, to get SAIC Motor Corporation on the Shanghai Stock Exchange, run `tstock 600104.SHH`.
+Find more information on how to specify special tickers on AlphaVantage's docs: https://www.alphavantage.co/documentation

 # Notes